Skip to content

 **kwargs

-Optional keyword arguments passed to the underlying KMeans fit() function.
+Optional keyword arguments passed to the underlying KMeans fit() function (only used on the CPU path).

 {}